FIT FOR A KING

 Another change in my recipe is the addition of chutney.
 It seems obvious to me that chutney is the perfect way to complete the flavour profile of Coronation Chicken.
 It underscores the sweetness by balancing it with sour, and enhances the spices just as it does when served with a hot curry.

 But there’s one element of the original that I left out: cream.
 I chose instead to go heavier on the mayonnaise, so it doesn’t really become a lighter dish as such, but I can’t say cream does anything more than increase the richness of a dish that is already rich enough.
-Add cream by all means, but I liked the flavour and texture of the dish as written here; let me know what you think.
+Add cream by all means, but I liked the flavour and texture of the dish as written here.

 Finally, the meat needs simply to be cooked chicken, so leftover breast meat from a roast is perfect.
 I planned it this way: I bought a really plump chicken and roasted it, then served us the thighs, drumsticks and wings for supper and kept the two breasts in the fridge overnight.
 That was the perfect quantity for Coronation Chicken.